Planes in four space and four associated CM points

 \ifsquarefree Define as in the introduction the orthogonal lattices $\Lambda_{a_1(L)}$ and $\Lambda_{a_2(L)}$, which have discriminant~$D$ (cf.~\cite[p.~379]{AES3D}\menote{AES3D has a lot of pages} and recall for this that $a_1(L),a_2(L)$ are primitive as $D$ is square-free). \else Define as in the introduction the orthogonal lattices $\Lambda_{a_1(L)}$ and $\Lambda_{a_2(L)}$.
 If $D$ is square-free, $a_1(L)$ and $a_2(L)$ are primitive and the orthogonal lattices have discriminant $D$ (c.f. \cite[p.~379]{AES3D}).
 Otherwise, the discriminant of these lattices are the squared lengths of primitive vectors in $\Q\, a_1(L)$ resp. $\Q\, a_2(L)$. \fi Let $A_{3,L} \in \SL_3(\Z)$ be a matrix whose last two rows are a basis of $\Lambda_{a_1(L)}$ and define $A_{4,L}$ analogously for $a_2(L)$.
 The above choices together with \eqref{eq:correctversion} yield

 Denoting by $\pi$ the projection onto the lower right block we obtain the shapes

-which are indepedent of the choices made.
+which are independent of the choices made.
 These are the accidental CM points attached to $L$.
 Note that an analogous construction defines the shape $[\Lambda_v]$ of an orthogonal lattice $\Lambda_v = v^\perp \cap \Z^3$ for any primitive integer point $v \in \Z^3$.